headjoe3/Rocrastinate/docs/1-1-introduction.md

 end
 ```

 There is one other thing that will make the code simpler: UI Templates.
-Because Rocrastinate gives you full control over how your GUI elements are created, you can place a template inside of your component's module:
+Because Rocrastinate gives us full control over how our GUI elements are created, we can place a template inside of our component's module:

 ![example](introduction_coins_example3.png)